unm-historiography/metahistory/essays/thematic/women-gender/historiography-of-queens.md

 date: 2019-10-16
 ---

+Queen Elizabeth the First of Britain was one of the most idealized, revered monarchs in European history.
+Ruling for 44 years, from 1558 to her death in 1603, she still stays on the list of top ten longest-ruling monarchs of the United Kingdom.
+Perhaps most impressively, she managed to accomplish this despite the fact that she was a woman.
+But how did historians think of her, throughout time?

 {% include figure.html
   class="img-right"
   width="40%"
-  caption="Ooh Cate Blanchett"
-  image-url="51s9wX+19PL._SX385_.jpg"
-  source-url="https://www.amazon.com/CATE-BLANCHETT-Elizabeth-Golden-AUTOGRAPH/dp/B00QR4ZETK"
+  caption="Princess Elizabeth, on right, painted with her father King Henry VIII" image-url="51s9wX+19PL._SX385_.jpg" source-url="https://www.amazon.com/CATE-BLANCHETT-Elizabeth-Golden-AUTOGRAPH/dp/B00QR4ZETK"
 %}

-Queen Elizabeth the First of Britain was one of the most idealized, revered monarchs in European history.
-Ruling for 44 years, from 1558 to her death in 1603, she still stays on the list of top ten longest-ruling monarchs of the United Kingdom.
-Perhaps most impressively, she managed to accomplish this despite the fact that she was a woman.
-But how did historians think of her, throughout time?

-image of elizabeth with henry viii here

 Historiographically speaking, there has been very little attention paid to women before the modern era.
 There are, however, exceptions, a key one being the history of female regents, and other female members of royal families.
 The treatment of Queens like Elizabeth I, Victoria, Isabella, and Catherine the Great serve as indicators and influencers for the overall view of women in the public reckoning.